coxde/ucore/README.md

 ## Features ✨

--   Fish and other useful CLI tools
+-   Homebrew pre-installed, easy to install Fish and other useful CLI tools
 -   Native Cockpit with more extensions
--   Some tweaks compared to the upstream
+-   Some configuration tweaks compared to the upstream

 ## Installation ⚙️